apexcharts/Blazor-ApexCharts/README.md

 ### Chart Options
 Apex Chart options are available in the `ApexChartOptions` class that can be passed to the chart.
 More info in Apex documentation [ApexCharts Docs](https://apexcharts.com/docs/options/).

+**The chart options cannot be shared.
+Each chart instance must have its own ApexChartOptions instance**

 ## Acknowledgments
 Credits to [@thirstyape](https://github.com/thirstyape) for making production release possible.